Senior Visitor Advisor

-In this role you will be involved in leading strategic conversations to turn the strategy into reality; connecting across visitor projects and work to improve outcomes and efficiencies; supporting experiences design and rolling out new systems and processes.
+The role requires a confident communicator with proven relationship management experience.
+A background in visitor planning, destination management, travel and tourism are ideal.
+You will be involved in leading strategic conversations to turn the strategy into reality; connecting across visitor projects, teams and work to improve outcomes and efficiencies.

 Influence at all levels of management;

-Make connections to improve awareness, knowledge and the Department's effectiveness
+Make connections to improve awareness and share knowledge

 Coach and mentor relevant staff

 Please apply online via the DOC Careers Centre careers.doc.govt.nz .
-Applications must include a cover letter, CV and evidence of the required capabilities as per the role description.
+Applications must include a cover letter and CV.
+If you have a current police check or security clearance, please attach this to your application.

 DOC is committed to a diverse workforce that represents the communities we serve, and to creating an inclusive workplace culture.